junweitea/cyberdefenders/100-Sysinternals.md

 Hello all!
-Today i would be doing a walkthru one of the Blue Team CTF challenge in cyberdefenders.org [100-Sysinternals](https://cyberdefenders.org/blueteam-ctf-challenges/sysinternals/)!
+Today i would be doing a walkthru of one of the Blue Team CTF challenge in cyberdefenders.org [100-Sysinternals](https://cyberdefenders.org/blueteam-ctf-challenges/sysinternals/)!
 This challenge is about analysing a laggy windows system after downloading a possibly malicious Sysinternals suite!

 ![main](https://github.com/user-attachments/assets/544da146-0ce2-42f7-9dbb-942c964993c1)

 ### Question 1: What was the malicious executable file name that the user downloaded?
 This is pretty straightforward, we can just proceed to navigate to User's Downloads, Desktop or even Documents directory ANDDD we found the answer under **C:\Public\Downloads**!!!

 ![qn1](https://github.com/user-attachments/assets/70b164dd-38b4-4e45-a13f-ad82961a8018)

 ### Question 2: When was the last time the malicious executable file was modified?
 12-hour format?
-This is a giveaway question, since you already found the malicsious executable file! *(Please do take note that the answer format is in (MM-DD-YYYY XX:XX:XX PM)*
+This is a giveaway question, since you already found the malicsious executable file just look at the file properties! *(Please do take note that the answer format is in (MM-DD-YYYY XX:XX:XX PM)*

 ### Question 3: What is the SHA1 hash value of the malware?
 We can't just export the malware out and hash it as the malware was modified therefore we should use **AmcacheParser** by our favourite Eric Zimmerman to parse the data from **C:\Windows\appcompat\Prrograms\Amcache.hve**!
 The reason is because Amcache.hve is an artifact that contains useful metadata such as to program execution and installation, and the most importantly is that..... is **contains SHA1 hash for all program that was executed**!!!